caltechads/batchbeagle/docs/source/intro.rst

 To use ``batchbeagle``, you

 * Install ``batchbeagle``
-* Define your queues, compute environments, and job descriptions in ``batchbeagle.yml``
+* Define your queues, compute environments, and job definitions in ``batchbeagle.yml``
 * Use ``beagle`` to start managing them

 A simple ``batchbeagle.yml`` looks like this::